 Approximate value of the critical angle for KazSat-2 and KazSat-3 satellites with a Downlink frequency of 3.4 GHz is 1.49

-If you want to pinpoint the critical sector of satellite traffic loss, you can download one of the popular solar interference calculators here
+If you want to pinpoint the critical sector of satellite traffic loss, you can use INTERFERENCE CALCULATOR

 Or contact our specialists ( contacts